 CVCD Excellence Award – 2014 to Prof. Asanga Tilakaratne

-Prof. Tilakaratne spends time for social service activities.
-In 2002 he founded, with a group of academics and professionals, Damrivi Foundation, a government registered organization for economic, social, educational and spiritual development and continues to function as its founder chairman.
-He serves as the president of the board of governers of Dharmavahini Foundation, Colombo, Sri Lanka since its inception in 2008, an organization dedicated for transmitting knowledge to the rural youth of the country through satellite means.
-Prof. Tilakaratne is also the president of the East West Center Alumni Association: Sri Lanka Chapter from this year (2014).
+Prof. Tilakaratne spends time on social service activities.
+In 2002 he founded, with a group of academics and professionals, Damrivi Foundation, a government-registered organization for economic, social, educational and spiritual development and continues to function as its founder chairman.
+He has served as the president of the board of governors of Dharmavahini Foundation, Colombo, Sri Lanka since its inception in 2008, an organization dedicated to transmitting knowledge to the rural youth of the country through satellite means.
+Prof. Tilakaratne is also the president of the East-West Center Alumni Association: Sri Lanka Chapter this year (2014).